What is a stillbirth?

 Problems with the placenta

-When the placenta pulls away from the uterus too early ( placental abruption Placental Abruption Placental abruption is the premature detachment of a normally positioned placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
-Women may have vaginal bleeding and/or severe... read more )
+When the placenta pulls away from the uterus too early (placental abruption Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
+Women may have abdominal pain and tenderness and vaginal bleeding... read more )

 Problems that cause less blood to get to the baby (which means less oxygen and nutrients)